-The town had an entire different feel to it, a charm that seemed to make anyone smile as a result of the attracting atmosphere.
+The town had an entirely different feel to it, a charm that seemed to make anyone smile as a result of the attractive atmosphere.

 Despite the touts and bicycle taxis that were there to hustle customers to their particular guest house, they were unobtrusive and not nearly as pushy as their counterparts in Jakarta.

 I settled for what I later found out was a delicacy in Yogyakarta: Soto Ayam (chicken and noodles in a soup).